alex-c/MicroIdentityService/README.md

 # MicroIdentityService

-MicroIdentityService (MIS) is a simple .NET Core microservice for identity management and authentication.
+MicroIdentityService (μIS) is a simple .NET Core microservice for identity management and authentication.

 ## Status

-Please note that MIS is currently in early development!
+Please note that μIS is currently in early development!

 ## Features